sun0day/sun0day.github.io/article/vite/why-vite4_3-is-faster.md

 ### A simpler resolve

 Vite 4.2 heavily depends on the [resolve](https://www.npmjs.com/package/resolve) package to resolve the dependency's `package.json`, when we looked into the source code of [resolve](https://www.npmjs.com/package/resolve), there was much useless logic while resolving `package.json`.
-Vite 4.3 abandons [resolve](https://www.npmjs.com/package/resolve) and follows the simpler resolve logic: directly checks whether `package.json` exists in the nested parents' directory.
+Vite 4.3 abandons [resolve](https://www.npmjs.com/package/resolve) and follows the simpler resolve logic: directly checks whether `package.json` exists in the nested parents' directories.

 ### A stricter resolve